AnimMouse/torrent-webseed-creator/README.md

      * For mktorrent: The size of the torrent pieces in potency of 2 (2^n).
      * For py3createtorrent: The size of the torrent pieces in kilobyte (KB) or 0 for automatic calculation.
      * For torrenttools: The size of the torrent pieces in potency of 2 (2^n) or in kilobyte (KB) or auto for automatic calculation.
+	 * For torf-cli & dottorrent-cli: The piece size is set automatically.
    * Protocol Version: The version of BitTorrent protocol to use.
 Either [v1](https://www.bittorrent.org/beps/bep_0003.html), [v2, or hybrid](https://www.bittorrent.org/beps/bep_0052.html) (For torrenttools only).
-4. Push it/commit it to your repository.
+5. Click "Run workflow" at the bottom of the dropdown box.
 5. Wait for it to finish downloading and hashing.
-6. After it says passing on the GitHub Actions, download the torrent file on Artifacts.
+6. After it says passing on the GitHub Actions, click the workflow run that has been created and download the torrent file on Artifacts.

 ## URL requirements
 1. URL must be accessible without cookies.
 [Source](http://www.urlhash.com/)